w3c/wai-tutorials/source/menus/index.html.erb.md

 * **Screen reader and keyboard users** benefit from keyboard interoperability and markup that allows them to operate menus in different ways.

-* **Users with fine motor difficulties and touch screen users** have larger targets to click or tap on.
-In fly-out menus, sub-menus do not disappear immediately after the mouse has left the clickable area.
+* **Users with fine motor difficulties and touch screen users** require larger targets to click or tap on.
+In fly-out menus, sub-menus should not disappear immediately after the mouse has left the clickable area.

 * **People with limited attention or short term memory** benefit from clear and distinct menus with easily identifiable states, such as the current page.